 A whole range of dune types can be found here, from shifting dunes to dune grassland and dunes with creeping willow, and wet dune slacks in between many of the ridges.
 Sefton also has one of the rarest wildlife habitats in the UK: dune heath.
 It takes about 300 years for lime from seashells in the dune sand to be washed out by rain so the sand becomes acidic enough for the dune heath heather to grow.
 Thick vegetation and some trees which dominate the rare dune heather will also be removed, to restore this rare and open habitat, home to specialised heath wildlife.

-Large populations of sand lizard and northern dune tiger beetle live in the frontal dune shifting sands, but as the dunes have become more stabilised by plant growth, the bare sand habitats they need are becoming smaller and disconnected.
-By exposing bare sand, stripping some turf and mowing dense or overgrown vegetation, we’ll create new areas at Ainsdale Sand Dunes NNR in which these creatures can thrive.
+Large populations of sand lizard and northern dune tiger beetle live in the sands of frontal dunes, but as the dunes have become more stabilised by plant growth, the bare sand habitats they need are becoming smaller and disconnected.
+By exposing bare sand, stripping some turf and mowing dense or overgrown vegetation, we’ll create new areas at Ainsdale Sand Dunes NNR and at National Trust Formby in which these creatures can thrive.
 This will also encourage more sand to move through the dune system, keeping it dynamic.
 Sefton is also home to 40% of the UK’s population of the protected natterjack toad, so we'll be improving the dune slack habitats in which they live by removing overgrown vegetation.

 Photos from the Sefton Coast